Italian Dense Bean Salad

 Additions & Substitutions

-Change anything - just keep two things.
-Seriously, mix it up however you want, but don’t mess with the beans (obviously) and the vinegar.
-That vinegar dressing base is what keeps everything fresh and tasty all week long.
+Change anything...just keep two things.
+Mix it up however you want, but don't mess with the beans or the vinegar dressing.
+That high-acid base marinates everything, keeping your salad crisp and fresh all week long!

-• Mexican Street Corn Dense Bean Salad: add grilled corn, cilantro, lime juice, queso fresco, red onion, and a protein.
+• Mexican Street Corn: Toss the bean base with grilled corn, cilantro, lime juice, queso fresco, diced red onion, and grilled chicken.

-• Tuscan Dense Bean Salad: add artichoke hearts, sun-dried tomatoes, roasted red peppers, parmesan cheese, and a balsamic dressing.
+• Tuscan: Mix in artichoke hearts, sun-dried tomatoes, roasted red peppers, parmesan, and a rich balsamic dressing.

-You get the picture - there are as many varieties of this salad as you can imagine!
+You get the picture - there are as many varieties as your imagination (and fridge leftovers) will allow!

 How to Make Italian Dense Bean Salad